sphinx-doc/sphinx/Doc-26/library/fileinput.rst

    .. versionchanged:: 2.5
       Added the *mode* and *openhook* parameters.

-The following functions use the global state created by :func:`input`; if there is no active state, :exc:`RuntimeError` is raised.
+The following functions use the global state created by :func:`fileinput.input`;
+if there is no active state, :exc:`RuntimeError` is raised.

 .. function:: filename()